kbrsh/blog/src/posts/inventing-monads.md

 Think of monads as a way to overload a semicolon.
 It might sound a little crazy at first, but imagine being able to override the semicolon to reduce boilerplate in specific code blocks.
 That's basically how monads are used in practice.

+As a final note before we start, monads are complex and closely tied with category theory, which is a very abstract and vast branch of mathematics that can be hard to grok.
+I'm fifteen years old with good knowledge of mostly high school level math, and may have missed some parts.
+If I have, feel free to reach out and let me know — I'm always open to learning something new.

 ## Blocks

 First, many languages have a pattern that allows for creating a set of bindings and then a value based on it.
 In JavaScript, this is accomplished with a self-invoking function.
 They can also be transformed into a recursive structure of function calls with variable values.
 Being explicit about composing functions in this way can help clarify how exactly monads can modify the flow of a program.